 The obvious use for teff flakes is porridge, or adding them to a cake or muffin batter.
 But I was feeling daring and intrepid…I wanted to push the boat out a little.
 So, taking inspiration from their breadcrumb-like texture, I decided to use teff flakes as a substitute for breadcrumbs.
 Not satisfied with that alone, I thought I'd make them completely gluten-free.
 Go hard or go home, right?
 Luckily for us all, the experiment was a success.
 The combination of rice flour, cornstarch, carbonated water and teff flakes made for a delightfully light, deafeningly crunchy tempura batter.
 It's a winner!
 What's the difference between semolina porridge and semolina pudding?
 What time of day you eat it!
 Comforting, creamy semolina can be enjoyed at the beginning or the end of your day.
 Or both:)

 Semolina is fine durum wheat flour.
 Often used in pasta and pizza dough, it's been around since ancient Roman times.
 Around the world it has various names like cream of wheat, farina and malt-o-meal.
 It's famously used in the delicious classic semolina cake.
 When we make this at our house we enjoy a funny little family tradition of serving the porridge on a flat plate rather than a bowl.
-A spiral of honey is drizzled from the outside into the centre, and we follow the spiral with our spoons, eating from the outer edge into the middle.
-Here's a fun fact: farro is one of the most hunted ingredients that gets customers contacting us!
-With that in mind we feel like the humble farro grain deserves some of our time & attention, and so this week we've prepared a delicious farro recipe for you to try at home.
+A spiral of honey is drizzled from the outside into the centre, and we follow the spiral with our spoons, eating from the outer edge into the middle. |

 Categories